Minorzar/2324_Projet2A_NES/software/VHDL/decode/README_decode_rom.md

-## ROM Configuration for Decode Module
+# Decode ROM

-This table represents the configuration of the Read-Only Memory (ROM) employed within the decode module.
-The ROM, often referred to as a Programmable Logic Array (PLA), maps specific instruction bytes and timing values to corresponding control signals utilized by the 6502 processor.
+This README outlines the Decode ROM module of the 6502 processor.
+The ROM, also known as a Programmable Logic Array (PLA), serves to map particular instruction bytes and timing values to corresponding control signals utilized by the processor.
+The README includes a truth table facilitating the determination of the PLA active index based on the input instruction and timing states.

+## Truth Table

 | PLA Index | i_ir_instruction(i) | i_tgl_timing_n(i) | pla129(i) |
 |-----------|---------------------|-------------------| --------- |